 Sadly all great adventures must come to an end and on your final day you will leave the lodge and transfer to Inhambane Airport to catch your flight.
 Airport transfer is included and facilitated by All Out Africa if you leave on your designated departure day.

 Continue with your volunteer project as described in days 8-12, giving you more time to contribute to your project and experience beautiful Mozambique.

 - Comprehensive 24 hours, 7 days a week support from All Out Africa

 - Volunteer projects specifically designed to enable you to make an active contribution during your stay

-- An internationally recognised dive qualification (not included for 2 week volunteers)
+- An internationally recognized dive qualification (not included for 2-week volunteers)

 - Research dives and ocean safari’s to collect data

 - Support of volunteer project coordinators who are experts in their fields which ensures the volunteer experience is valuable

 - Comprehensive orientation to the country, its culture and your role as a volunteer upon arrival